I7-Examples/When-in-Rome-2/docs/source.txt

 When Communism ends:
 	increase plot depth by 1;
-	if the creature is blinded, change Esther's utterance to "Esther pokes her head in on the way past your office.
+	if the creature is blinded, now Esther's utterance is "Esther pokes her head in on the way past your office.
 'Well, for gosh sakes!' she exclaims, looking at the creature huddled out of the glare of the lights.
 'What's the matter, you suspect it of being a member of the Communist party?'

 You give a little jerk of the head to tell Esther to scram.
 She shrugs and goes out."